-- School health education, including Child-to-Child Methodology, extracurricular activities like role plays and drama, and screenings of a PFD documentary video on malaria school health education.
-PFD works with children to increase awareness and disseminate knowledge about malaria - Malaria Week events, including activities such as malaria screening, health education, and an LCD show, quiz and prize.
+- School health education, including Child-to-Child Methodology, extracurricular activities like role plays and drama, and screenings of a PFD documentary video educating students on malaria.
+PFD works with children to increase awareness and disseminate knowledge about malaria - Malaria Week events, including activities such as malaria infection screening; health education; and an LCD-projected video show, quiz and prize.
 Since 2005, PFD's 'Malaria Week' initiative has provided a forum for interested community members to easily access important messaging related to malaria treatment and prevention. - Training for Mobile Malaria Workers (MMW) and Plantation Malaria Workers (PMW), and the provision of necessary supplies for diagnosis and treatment of malaria among migrant populations and plantation workers.
-The work of the MMW and PMW enables free and safe treatment for villagers and forest workers living in remote areas of Cambodia, who otherwise would not have access to malaria treatment.
+The work of the MMW and PMW enables free and safe treatment for villagers and forest workers living in remote areas of Cambodia, who otherwise would not have access to malaria treatment. - Identify K13-positive and Day 28 follow-up using PCR to identify the malaria drug resistance case (identify the gene that is resistant to available malaria drug) in an effort to contribute to the national program in combating the malaria drug resistance.